Green Day guitarist White diagnosed with tonsil cancer

-LOS ANGELES (Reuters) - Green Day guitarist Jason White has been diagnosed with a form of tonsil cancer that is treatable, the rock group said on Monday.
+LOS ANGELES, Dec 8 (Reuters) - Green Day guitarist Jason White has been diagnosed with a form of tonsil cancer that is treatable, the rock group said on Monday.

 Doctors found the cancer while White underwent a tonsillectomy, the band said in a statement posted on its website.